 Description

-INTERIOR: unusual internal arrangement - the floor of the church is contained in the upper part of the substructure, only the gallery level and above are within the "temple".
-Galleries and clerestory supported
+Inside, the church has an unusual arrangement where the floor is situated in the upper part of the substructure, meaning that only the gallery level and above are within the "temple."
+The galleries and clerestory are supported by stylised Greek cast-iron columns, and the end walls are decorated with pilasters.
+The pulpit is set within panelling, and the ceiling features coffered decorations.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.